fatita/faarabi.github.io/_pages/teaching.md

 author_profile: true
 ---

- # CPLEX - Introduction to Operations Research (IE-500)
+ ## CPLEX - Introduction to Operations Research (IE-500)
- Fall 2019-20, Dept. of Industrial & Systems Engineering, Univeristy at Buffalo, SUNY
- Taught graduate students of IE-500, how to formulate, solve and analyse LP and MIP problems in CPLEX
+ IE- 500 is a graduate course at Department of Industrial & Systems Engineering, University at Buffalo, SUNY As Teaching Assistant, taught how to formulate, solve and analyse LP and MIP problems in CPLEX

- # Matlab - Introduction to Operations Research (!E-500)</b>
+ ## Matlab - Introduction to Operations Research (IE-500),
- Fall 2019-20, Dept. of Industrial & Systems Engineering, Univeristy at Buffalo, SUNY </b> Taught graduate students of IE-500, how to formulate, solve and analyse LP and MIP problems in CPLEX</b>
+ IE- 500 is a graduate course at Department of Industrial & Systems Engineering, University at Buffalo, SUNY As Teaching Assistant, taught how to code algorithms in Matlab and solve Network Flow problems.

+ ## Python Workshop
+Coducted a workshop for data anaysis in Python using Pandas and numpy for INFORMS's student chapter at UB.